 Some might argue that thrillers with smaller budgets should be awarded additional story points since the screenwriter had to accomplish dynamic storytelling within a limited number of locations or with a smaller cast.
 However, Slated Analytics doesn't give contained thrillers more story points than sprawling big-budget thrillers because they expect the same universal elements from both: developed characters, escalating conflict with high stakes, and an efficient structure (to name a few).

 It's those basic requirements on which the story review of each script is built.
 Asking the same story questions of every script in a way that is unaffected by production allows them to look at a massive set of films and compare apples to apples (story mechanics), and oranges to oranges (earnings potential) independently.
-That way, filmmakers and their investors can more accurately pinpoint and delineate issues with a film's financial plan from its issues with story.
+That way, filmmakers and their investors can more accurately pinpoint and delineate issues with a project's financial plan from its issues with story.